javierclb/tutorials/julia.md

     - May not be necessary if you already have a complete installation of Python and its package managers
     - Choose the Anaconda with Python 3.6
 3. Install [Julia](https://julialang.org/downloads/)
-4. *Optional, but Recommended*: [VS Code](https://github.com/Microsoft/vscode) as an editor, with installation/setup notes in [VS Code Notes](vscode.md)
-5. *Optional, but Recommended* Consider running the following setup to download and precompile some useful packages
-    - Either download [setup.jl](etc/setup.jl) or clone this repository
-    - Start up a Julia console, use `;` to get a shell and `cd` into the location of that file
-    - Then execute the following, and go to lunch
-    ```julia
-    include("setup.jl")
-    ```
-    - You might get build errors on the `Pkg.update()` setup with the IJulia installation.
-If so, rerun the setup script, and it may ask you to run `Pkg.build("IJulia")`
+4. Follow the setup steps on the front of this repository.
-6. To Install Jupyter
+5. To Install Jupyter
-    - If you run the `include("setup.jl")` it will install it for you
+    - If you followed the included steps it will install it for you
-    - Otherwise, you will need to go to a Julia consol and type `Pkg.add("IJulia")`
+    - Otherwise, you will need to go to a Julia consol and type `using Pkg; Pkg.add("IJulia")`
     - After installation, you can run jupyter with `jupyter notebook` or to use the latest interface (which is a major step forward) `jupyter lab`
     - Depending on how you installed Anaconda, this may require adding a directory to the PATH.
 The location depends on the installation location, but it will be something like `/bin/Anaconda3/Scripts`
-7. To change Jupyter start-up directory
+6. To change Jupyter start-up directory
    - For Windows: if Anaconda was installed in C:/bin, then created a shortcut with
         - Target = `C:\bin\Anaconda3\Scripts\jupyter.exe notebook`
         - Or to use Jupyter Lab, `Target = C:\bin\Anaconda3\Scripts\jupyter.exe lab`